Sampot: Origins

 The word sampot must be a very old word, as old as the garment because it means: "cloth" and not a special part of the Khmer costume.
 Originally, it was a fabric tunic like this horizontal strip of cloth in Chinese texts, and therefore a garment tunic.
 From cotton, it became silk, and was decorated with polychrome designs as we studied at the beginning of this chapter.
 At first glance, it is nothing other than the widened belt and is draped much like it.
 Until the 12th century it seems narrower than the current sampot and is only worn by men and certain sacred dancers (?).
 Women wear a sarong and we know that the fashion for the sampot common to both sexes is modern and probably a Siamese innovation.
 (Note: In French: Le mot sampot doit être un bien vieux mot» aussi vieux que le vêtement car il signifie : « étoffe » et non pas une partie spéciale du costume khmer.
 A l’origine, il était Tunique étoffe comme cette bande de toile horizontale des textes chinois, et donc Tunique vêtement.
 De coton, il est devenu de soie, s’est orné de dessins polychromes ainsi que nous Tarons étudié au début de ce chapitre.
 Au prime abord, il n’est pas autre chose que la ceinture élargie et se drape à peu près comme elle.
 Jusqu’au xue siècle il semble plus étroit que le sampot actuel et n’est porté que par les hommes et certaines danseuses sacrées (?).
 La femme, elle, se vêt du sarong et nous savons que la mode du sampot commun aux deux sexes est moderne et probablement innovation siamoise.)

 — George Groslier, Recherches sur les Cambodgiens (1921).

 The George Groslier's original work describes: "The sampot is the Siamese national costume, long adopted by the Cambodians.
 It is a rectangular piece of fabric, rolled around the waist and tucked from the front to the back between the legs."

+Khmer girls in dance practice outfit: aww nay (or av nay) with a sampot chong kben, 1906.

+Lord Vishnu depicted in Khmer sampot chong kben, 6th century.

 In 1936, Harriet Winifred Ponder, a British traveller who journeyed through Southeast Asia and the South Pacific, documented her experiences in Cambodia.
 In her writings, Cambodian Glory, she described the traditional Cambodian attire:

 The true national dress of Cambodia was the 'langouti', a sort of skirt, like the Javanese sarong, worn by both men and women.
 The 'sampot', a similar garment, but with one end pulled through between the legs to give the effect of a baggy pair of knickers, is a fashion imported from Siam.